-Fluorometry, the third most used technique (Figure 10), was introduced in the 1990s, its use spanning between 1990 and 2020.
-It requires a fluorometer, and it is more complex to use.
-It was significantly correlated with both VA in all five studies that compared these two techniques [12,49,70,72,73].
-It was also well correlated with EL [70].
-Overall, fluorometry seems like a robust, well-used technique, albeit a slightly more complex one to use than EL or VA.
+Fluorometry, the third most used technique (Figure 10), was introduced in the nineties, its use spanning between 1990-2020.
+It requires a fluorometer, and it is more complex to use..
+It was significantly correlated with both VA in all five studies that compared these two techniques [12,48,72,73,114].
+It was also well correlated with EL [114].
+Overall, fluorometry seems like a robust, well used technique, albeit a slightly more complex one to use than EL or VA.

-Differential thermal analysis, the fourth most used technique (Figure 10), ranges a wide span of years (Table 7).
+Differential Thermal Analysis, the fourth most used technique (Figure 10), ranges a wide span of years (Table 9).
 It is quite useful for stems, which are much harder to grade by VA, since damage is harder to estimate.
 The setup for DTA is quite complex, and there was no study measuring its correlation with other measurement techniques, although it seems to be more precise than VA [41].
-Due to the lack of correlation studies to date, DTA should be considered a less well-proven technique.
+Due to the lack of correlation studies to date, DTA should be considered a less well proven technique.

-Electrical impedance spectroscopy, which was used almost as frequently as DTA (Figure 10), is an old technique (Table 7).
-Electrical impedance spectroscopy and VA were correlated in one study [74], not correlated in another [75] and had similar results in another [76].
-Electrical impedance spectroscopy was also correlated with EL in one study [77].
-Overall, it does not seem to be an established, well-tested technique, although there was more evidence of it measuring frost damage in a similar manner to other techniques than there was for DTA.
+Electrical Impedance Spectroscopy, which was used almost as frequently as DTA (Figure 10) is an old technique (Table 9).
+Electrical Impedance Spectroscopy and VA were correlated in one study [74], not correlated in another [75], and have similar results in another [76].
+Electrical Impedance Spectroscopy was also correlated with EL in one study [77].
+Overall, it does not seem an established, well tested technique, although there was more evidence of it measuring frost damage similarly to other techniques than there was for DTA.

 The tetrazolium assay was a technique introduced in the 1990s, rarely used during the 12 years its use spans (Figure 10).
-It consists of measuring the plants' reductive potential [39,114-116].
+It consists of measuring the plants' reductive potential [39,115-117].
 It seems like it was an experimental technique which was briefly used for a decade and then abandoned.
 It was not a well-established technique, and it has not been used within the last decade.

-The PM-ATPase activity measurement, which consisted of measuring plasma concentrations of the H+-ATPase membrane protein [117], was only used in one study (Figure 10).
+The PM-ATPase activity measurement, which consisted of measuring plasma concentrations of the H-ATPase membrane protein [118], was only used in one study (Figure 10).
 It seems like another an experimental technique which has not been used in the last ten years.